Vectorial1024/open-location-code-php/README.md

     public function recover(float $referenceLatitude, float $referenceLongitude): self;

     public function contains(float $latitude, float $longitude): bool;
+    // note: if you need to call contains() many times on the same $this, consider decoding $this first, and then call contains() on the resulting CodeArea instance

     public static function isValidCode(string $code): bool;
     public function isValid(): bool;